 Nastic Acuators Nastic actuators are a new type of electroactive polymer (EAP) based on hydraulics: a fluid is pumped by electroosmosis within microchannels in compliant material from one place to another.
 The hydraulic pressure causes the compliant material to deform.
-Post-doc Menake Piyasena, with the assistance of undergraduates Robert Newby and Tom Miller, has developed a working demonstration device on the cm-scale made from PDMS with water as the fluid.
-The expansion and collapse occur within seconds, with membrane deflections of hundreds of micrometers.
-Upon optimization, high forces should be possible.

 |